Imperial Secretariat Service: Recruitment

 The recruitment of the members was made by Central Staff Selection Board, which was precursor of the Union Public Service Commission set up in 1926.
 As per Report of Government of India Secretariat Procedure Committee 1919, it was suggested that Staff Selection Board should recruit from the main sections of the community namely Hindus, Muslims, Europeans and Anglo-Indian.

 All candidates chosen by examination were given probation for a year before their appointment in the Secretariat by a definite certificate of confirmation by the Secretary in the Department.

+Women

+Women were recruited to Imperial Secretariat Service Class II but were disqualified for higher posts in the various departments under the control of the Governor-General of India like Imperial Secretariat Service Class I.

+Responsibilities and work profile

+The officers were policy and coordination specialists.
+The officers were engaged in: